rocky-linux/documentation/docs/books/admin_guide/07-file-systems.md

 ### Boot sector

-Boot sector is the first sector of bootable storage media, that is, 0 cylinder, 0 track, 1 sector(1 sector equals 512 bytes).
+The boot sector is the first sector of bootable storage media, that is, 0 cylinder, 0 track, 1 sector(1 sector equals 512 bytes).
 It consists of three parts:

 1. MBR(master boot record): 446 bytes.
 2. DPT(disk partition table): 64 bytes.